wp-plugins/aweber-optin-widget/readme.txt

 Add an optin widget to your wordpress site.
 Very easy to setup.
 Customizations Ready

 == Description ==
 This plugin adds an Aweber Optin Widget to the wordpress.
 Users can enter their Aweber List Name and Form ID to connect the widget to that form.
-Other thatn that all options in widget panel are self explanatory and easy to understand.
+Other than that all options in widget panel are self explanatory and easy to understand.
 You can customize Optin Fields, Optin Text and Thank you page url from widget options.

 == Installation ==
 Install the plugin and activate.
 Then go to wordpress widgets and there you will see the Aweber Optin Widget

 == Screenshots ==
-1. Screenshot
+1. screenshot1
-2. Screenshot
+2. screenshot2
-3. Screenshot
+3. screenshot3
+4. screenshot4
+5. screenshot5